ranfysvalle02/local-atlas-RAG/README.md

    ]
    ```

-**Next Steps:**

-Once the index is ready, you can proceed to the QnA section (not included here) to start asking questions based on the sample data and receive relevant responses.

-## Sample code for RAG
+## Sample code for RAG using Access Control List and Filters
 ```python
 import pymongo
 from openai import AzureOpenAI